On Dynamic Graph Algorithms with Predictions: Dynamic Matrix Inverse with Predictions

-\begin{restatable}{lemma}{columnupdatevariant} There exists a data structure with the following operations. \begin{itemize} \item \textsc{Initialize} Initialize on given $\mM\in\F^{n\times n}$ and a queue of $n$ rank-1 updates in $O(n^\omega)$ time. \item \textsc{AppendUpdate} Append a rank-1 update (given via two vectors $u,v$) at the end of the queue in $O(n)$ worst-case update time. \item \textsc{PerformUpdate$(\eta,\texttt{isQuery})$} Performs the update (i.e.~$\mM\leftarrow\mM+uv^\top$) stored at the $\eta$-th position in the queue, and removes it from the queue.
+Performs the update (i.e.~$\mM\leftarrow\mM+uv^\top$) stored at the $\eta$-th position in the queue, and removes it from the queue.
 The data structure returns the determinant of $\mM$, and $v^\top\mM^{-1}$ where $v$ is the vector of the performed rank-1 update.\\ (We can decide to only perform a query, i.e.~return these values but do not change $\mM$.)
 Worst-case update time is $O(n^{\omega-1}+\min\{n\eta,n^2\})$ if $v$ was a standard unit-vector, otherwise it is $O(n^2)$. \end{itemize} The queue must have at least $n$ updates at all times.
 The data structure returns ``fail'' for the first time $\mM$ becomes singular.
 The data structure can no longer handle any updates after that point. \end{restatable}